Ethics and Declarations of Interests

 - the disclosure requirements of the Act for elected members and relevant employees about matters that may arise on occasion and in which they have a beneficial interest.

-Monaghan County Council has currently assigned the duties of Ethics Registrar to Frances Matthews, Senior Staff Officer, by Chief Executive’s Order, under Section 173 of the Act.
+Monaghan County Council has currently assigned the duties of Ethics Registrar to Liz Brannigan, Senior Staff Officer by Chief Executive’s Order, under Section 173 of the Act.
 The Ethics Registrar is responsible for the issue of the annual declaration forms to councillors and relevant employees.
 Nobody may hold this position for more than two years.

 A register of interests is compiled from the annual declarations and made available for public inspection.

 Council members declarations may be inspected at the office of Monaghan County Council or by following this link:

 The employees to whom Part 15 will apply are known as “relevant employees”.
 They are:

 - every employee holding a post with a maximum salary of at least the maximum salary for the time being of a senior executive engineer;

 - every other employee who is assigned to perform functions under the Planning and Development Act 2000 and holds a post with a maximum salary of at least the maximum salary for the time being of a Senior Staff Officer (Grade 6), or for which the qualifications are wholly or in part professional or technical;

 - any other employee or other person who is the holder of a position designated by order of the Manager under S167.